pwwongaa/pwwongaa/README.md

-# 👋 Hi, I’m @pwwongaa
+# 👋 Hi, I’m Danny

-Bioinformatician & bioinformatics engineer specialising in robust pipelines for clinical genomics and multi-omics.
+Bioinformatician, bioinformatics engineer, data engineer specialising in robust pipelines for clinical genomics and multi-omics.
 I work with NGS & ONT sequencing, automating workflows on Linux HPC and the Cloud.

 This GitHub so far is for developing my personal idea and making some fun tools

 ---

 ## 🧬 What I Do
+- A Bioinformatics Developer driven by passion and purpose
 - 🏥 Bioinformatician at hospital (WGS, diagnostics)
 - 🧪 Former Associate Scientist (R&D)
 - 🎓 MSc in Bioinformatics (UK)